KousseilaMadi/Holy_Quran_Database/ReadMe.md

 # Quran Database Structure

 ## Overview
-`quran.db` is a SQLite database containing the complete text of the Holy Quran in multiple languages with chapter metadata.
+`holy_quran.db` is a SQLite database containing the complete text of the Holy Quran in multiple languages with chapter metadata.

 ---